ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 #### <a name="heroku-databases"></a>Getting connection information for Databases on Heroku:

 1. Go to [https://postgres.heroku.com/databases](https://postgres.heroku.com/databases).
-2. Click on the database you want to connect to Metabase.
+2. Click on the database you want to connect to eKomi.
 3. Write down the following information based on your database:
     * Hostname
     * Port